-Healthcare and Internet were by far the largest target industries for VC funding in Massachusetts in 2016, representing 56.9% and 19.8% respectively, of total VC funding for the state.
-This reflects the Commonwealth’s strengths in these sectors as well as their broader appeal to investors.
-Although Venture Capital Investments in Massachusetts dropped by 7% ($6.7B to $6.2B) from 2015-2016, investment levels in the biopharmaceutical and biotech sector in Massachusetts continue to increase.
-Venture investment in biopharma companies in the state rose to $2.9B in 2016, a significant increase from the previous year.
-Massachusetts is also home to 7 “unicorn” companies (private companies with valuations above $1B) with 7 additional national unicorns companies having a presence in Boston.
+Healthcare and Internet were by far the largest target industries for VC funding in Massachusetts in 2016, representing 53.7% and 21.0% respectively of total VC funding for the state.
+This reflects the Commonwealth’s strength in these sectors as well as their broader appeal to investors.
+Venture Capital investment in Massachusetts rose 4.8% ($6.6B to $6.9B) from 2016-2017, with Healthcare growing 5%.
+Massachusetts is also home to eight 'unicorn' companies (private companies with valuation above $1B) with seven additional national unicorn companies having presence in Boston.

 The majority of total VC funding in Massachusetts went to Healthcare (53.7%) and Internet (21.0%), with other categories ranging from 5.9% in Mobile & Telecommunications to 1.9% in Automotive.
 The 11 specifically tracked categories represent 98.9% of all VC funding, with “Other” making up the remaining 1.1%.
 The fastest growth came from Automotive, going from $1.5M to $132M 2016-2017 (8,516%), followed by Industrial which grew $185M (149%).